Yes but they need to be out of the weather, you may mount them upside down with bracket provided under an awning or similar.

 Excludes damage caused by external forces.

-You can also download the ‘webehome control’ app and access your Securepro system, Arm, disarm, get event reports etc. For the basic service, its 59 euros per annum, about $80 Aust.
-You (and your friends) can receive SMS alerts as well as emails for alerts and any problems.
+You can also download the ‘living pattern’ app and access your Securepro system, change all settingd, Arm, disarm, get event reports etc. For the complete service, its $88.00 per annum, payable 6 monthly, $44,00 You (and your friends) can receive alerts as well as emails for alerts and any problems.
 IE sensor low battery messages.

 Note, The internet Securepro system is completely compatible with the NBN

 PIR stands for “Passive infrared.”
 In the past, motion detectors caused an alarm from any movement detected within range of a sensor, such as curtain movement etc.